azoth-lang/azoth.language.reference/src/memory-exhaustion.md

 To avoid out of memory errors when allocating, you can use the `new?` construction to receive `none` instead of triggering an out of memory error.

-**TODO:** how to handle when an out of memory error occurs inside the constructor of the type being constructed with `new?`.
+**TODO:** how to handle when an out of memory error occurs inside the initializer of the type being constructed with `new?`.
 This should probably return `none`.